mgks/docs/docs/smart-webview/customization.md

 ## Local Assets

-Place files in `app/src/main/assets/` to bundle them with your app.
-Access them in the WebView using the path `file:///android_asset/YOUR_FILENAME`.
+Place files in `app/src/main/assets/web/` to bundle them with your app.
+Access them in the WebView using the path `file:///android_asset/web/YOUR_FILENAME`.
 The project includes:
 - `error.html`
 - `offline.html`
 - `script.js`
 - `style.css`

+The root `assets` directory contains the main `swv.properties` configuration file.

 ---